 The vertical axis shows points change.

 The upper and lower lines bound the maximum rating points change for wins and losses.
-It is determined by the con factor and the epsilon term.
+It is determined by the con factor and the bonus term.

-The middle line is the contribution of the epsilon term.
+The middle line is the contribution of the bonus term.
 You may have to zoom in (at the lower ratings) to see its contribution.

-Anyway, I chose to reduce the noise by reducing the con factor for lower ratings to allow detection of deflation signals.
+Anyway, I chose to reduce the rating volatility by reducing the con factor for lower ratings to allow detection of deflation signals.